NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/wind/IsolatedBuildingCFD.rst

 		It is recommended to use nearly cubical cells for the background mesh.
 This can be achieved by changing the **No. Cells** in each direction until the corresponding **Grid Size** felids are approximately equal.
 Specially close to the building location, the use of nearly cubical cells is important for the *snappyHexMesh* to operate properly.

 	.. note::
-		If the **Input Dimension Normalization** in the *Geometry* tab of this event set to *Relative*, all the dimensions used for defining meshing e.g. **Grid Size**, are expressed relative to the building height.
+		If the **Input Dimension Normalization** in the *Geometry* tab of this event is set to *Relative*, all the dimensions used for defining meshing e.g. **Grid Size**, are expressed relative to the building height.

 Refinement Regions
 """"""""""""""""""""
 Once the background mesh is generated, further mesh refinements can be added using refinement regions (boxes).
 To achieve this, the user can specify multiple refinement regions.
-The refinement regions are boxes defining the extents of the region, and the corresponding refinement level. :numref:`fig-iso-mesh-tab-regional` shows a sample input with four refinement boxes.
-In the current version of the tool, the refinement regions can only be box shaped.
-Here descriptions each field are provided.
+The refinement regions are boxes defining the extent of the region, and the corresponding refinement level. :numref:`fig-iso-mesh-tab-regional` shows a sample input with four refinement boxes.
+It is recommended to have both global and local refinement regions.
+Here global refinement refers to a box that extends from the inlet of the domain up to the wake of the study building.
+Whereas, local refinements cover the region in the vicinity of the building.
+For example, Box1 and Box2 in :numref:`fig-iso-mesh-tab-regional` are of global type, whereas Box3 and Box4 are local refinements.
+In the current version of the tool, the refinement regions can only be box-shaped.
+Here descriptions of each field are provided.

 .. _fig-iso-mesh-tab-regional:
 .. figure:: figures/IsolatedBuildingCFD/mesh_tab_regional_refinment.svg